-A number of processes explained in this article are beneficial for the work of Department Chairs.
+A number of processes explained in this article are specifically for the work of department chairs though may apply to other faculty.
 Establishing regular communication with your LFC (Liaison for Computing) will enable IT to best support the needs of your department.

 AAC (Academic Affairs Committee) web site